neuronets/kwyk/README.md

   --save-variance --save-entropy T1_001.nii.gz output
 ```

+Note: If you already have `FREESURFER` environment variables in your shell, these may interfere with the ones inside the container.
+To isolate the container further please add the `-e` flag at the beginning (`singularity run -e ...`) to suppress any environment variables from being pulled into the container.

 This will generate two sets of files `output_*.nii.gz` and `output_*_orig.nii.gz`.
 The first set consists of results in conformed FreeSurfer space.
 The second set will correspond to the original input space.

 1. `output_means`: This file contains the labels